 Diagnosis is by usually by clinical appearance and can be confirmed by excisional biopsy.

 There is no specific definitive treatment for panniculitis.
-A variety of strategies have been used with modest results, including NSAIDs, antimalarials, dapsone, and thalidomide.
+Several strategies have been used with modest results, including NSAIDs, antimalarials, dapsone, and thalidomide.
 Corticosteroids (1 to 2 mg/kg po or IV once/day) and other immunosuppressive or chemotherapeutic drugs have been used to treat patients with progressive symptoms or signs of systemic involvement.
-Surgical abdominal panniculectomy has been used with varying levels of success in morbidly obese patients but should be reserved for patients with serious disease that does not respond to other measures.